jake31may/intro-to-matlab/_episodes/09_Regression.md

 coefficients = (X'*X)^(-1) * X' * height  % displays coefficients for line of best fit
 ```
-This should get about 0.08 for $c$ and 0.3 for $m_1$.
+This should get approximately 0.08 for $c$ and 0.3 for $m_1$.
 To draw the line of best fit, we can adapt the polynomial regression code:
 ```
 x = [0:0.1:28]';
 X = [ones([length(x),1]),x];